b3-exmo/b3-exmo.github.io/docs/Scripture/Book of Mormon/Representation of Women.md

 ---
 comments: true
 ---
-# ♀️ Women in Scripture
+# ♀️ Representation of Women

 I grew up with a male gender identity, and was heavily affected by this strange idea that women are all evil temptresses, trying to corrupt righteous, impressionable teenagers like myself.
 Today, I still see remnants of that idea, but it seems to be toned down.